Esketamine Treatment

 What to Expect with Esketamine Treatment

-Duration and intensity may vary depending on your clinical needs and your Psychiatrist’s recommendation.
+Duration and intensity may vary depending on your clinical needs and your psychiatrist’s recommendation.

 Esketamine is administered in a clinical setting under the supervision of specialists to ensure your safety during the treatment process.

-As with any medication, some side effects may occur.
 These are typically mild and short lived but may include:

 • Dizziness or light-headedness